theleveragedguess/algorist/practical_algorithm_design/4_sorting_and_searching/README.md

 Heaps are a simple and elegant data structure for efficiently supporting the priority queue operations _insert_ and _extract-min_.
 They work by maintaining a partial order on the set of elements which is weaker than the sorted order (so it can be efficient to maintain) yet stronger than random order (so the minimum element can be quickly identified).

-Power in any hierarchically-structured organization is reflected  by a tree where each node in the tree represent a person, and edge $(x, y)$ implies that $x$ directly supervises (or dominates) $y$.
-The fellow at the root sits at the “top of the heap”.
-In this spirit, a _heap-labeled tree_ is defined to be a binary tree such that the key labeling of each node _dominates_ the key labeling of each of its children.
+A _heap-labeled tree_ is defined to be a binary tree such that the key labeling of each node _dominates_ the key labeling of each of its children.
 In a _min-heap_, a node dominates its children by containing a smaller key than they do, while in a _max-heap_ parents node dominate by being bigger.
 The heap is a slick data structure that enables us to represent binary trees without using any pointers.
 We will store data as an array of keys, and use the position of the keys to _implicitly_ satisfy the role of pointers.
 In general, we store the $2^{l-1}$ keys of the _lth_ level of a complete binary tree from left-to-right in positions $2^{l-1}$ to $2^l-1$.
 We assume that the array starts with 1 to simplify matters.

 ```c